hkviz/hkviz-mod/README.md

 To get started recording your own gameplay analytics visit [hkviz.org](https://www.hkviz.org).
 If you already know how to install mods, you can also directly install the 'HKViz' mod with a mod installer of your choice.

 You can also view gameplays from other players, if they send you a link and have set their gameplay to 'public' or 'unlisted'.

+## Setup for development

+Clone this repo, and create copy the `LocalOverrides.targets.example` in the `HKVizMod` folder, and rename it to `LocalOverrides.targets`.
+Change the directory reference in the copied file to point to your HollowKnight installation.

+Install the `HK Modding Extensions` for VisualStudio, by searching `Manage Extensions` inside the VisualStudio search.
+Inside the extensions panel search for HollowKnight and install the found extension.